BadassHenkka/dotfiles/README.md

 ## ❔ What does this do?

-These are the base "dotfiles" that I use for setting up a new freshly installed [**Fedora OS**](https://getfedora.org/) (34) to my tastes for development work.
+These are the base "dotfiles" that I use for setting up a new freshly installed [**Fedora OS**](https://getfedora.org/) (35) to my tastes for development work.
 The goal of the setup.sh script is to basically setup everything the way I like.
 Broadly said it covers:

 - initial updates
 - installing some basic gnome extensions, linux package managers (snap+flatpak) and development related package managers (homebrew, nvm+node)
 - installing dev packages - from a Brewfile and with dnf or yum
 - installing applications
-- setting up the theme and behaviour similar to [Pop!\_OS](https://pop.system76.com/) - the general style, auto window tiling, keyboard shortcuts etc.
+- install pop shell for window tiling - [Pop!\_OS](https://pop.system76.com/)
-- edits some settings automatically and some others are done manually during the setup
+- edits some settings and keyboard shortcuts
 - creates bash and git config files + sets up an SSH key for Github

 More specific local needs/overrides for bash + git can be configured by using the